iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 __Illustration.__

 Using an animation, we plot every step of a gradient descent in the non-convex problem until the loss is small enough.
 As mentioned before, the training is too slow to continue until we reach a real local minimum described by the convex problem here.
-We plot the output of the network, which is the sum of all the neurons We want to focus on the activation point of each neuron.
+We plot the output of the network, which is the sum of all the neurons.
+We want to focus on the activation point of each neuron.

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/bigscale_movie.gif" class="img-fluid" %}